unfiltered/unfiltered/netty-uploads/README.md

 ### MultiPartParams.Streamed

-Extracts uploaded files to `StreamedFileWrappers` which expose a stream to read the content, as well as being able to write the content to disk.
+Extracts uploaded files to `StreamedFileWrapper`s which expose a stream to read the content, as well as being able to write the content to disk.

 ### MultiPartParams.Memory